zhiwenh/delib/README.md

 ### Create account
 **delib.createAccount(entropy)**

+Note: In the web3 docs, which this framework uses to create and add accounts.
+There is a warning for web3's account methods:
+This package has NOT been audited and might potentially be unsafe.
+Take precautions to clear memory properly, store the private keys safely, and test transaction receiving and sending functionality properly before using in production!

 Creates an account.
 The account is added to the returned account list from `delib.getAccounts` and can be used in all transactions in delib.
 The accounts are stored in `web3.eth.accounts.wallet`.
 Returns an account object containing:

+The returned object:
-address - string: Account address. privateKey - string: The accounts private key. signTransaction(tx [, callback]) - Function: Function to sign transactions. sign(data) - Function: Function to sign transactions.
+index - number: Account index used in delib. address - string: Account address. privateKey - string: The accounts private key. signTransaction(tx [, callback]) - Function: Function to sign transactions. sign(data) - Function: Function to sign transactions.

 ```
-delib.createAccount();
+delib.createAccount()
+  .then(key => {

+  })
 ```

 ### Add accounts
-**delib.addAccounts(privateKeyOrMnemonic)**
+**delib.addAccount(privateKeyOrMnemonic)**

+Note: In the web3 docs, which this framework uses to create and add accounts.
+There is a warning for web3's account methods:
+This package has NOT been audited and might potentially be unsafe.
+Take precautions to clear memory properly, store the private keys safely, and test transaction receiving and sending functionality properly before using in production!

 Add an account to the delib account list.
 The account will then be able to make transactions by setting a from option in the transaction options or by setting an accountIndex option.
 The accounts are stored in `web3.eth.accounts.wallet`.

+The returned object:
+index - number: Account index used in delib. address - string: Account address. privateKey - string: The accounts private key. signTransaction(tx [, callback]) - Function: Function to sign transactions. sign(data) - Function: Function to sign transactions.

 ```
-delib.addAccounts('privateKey')
+delib.addAccount('privateKey')
+  .then(key => {

+  })
 ```

 ### Get a list of all available accounts